Significant data loss can raise its ugly head at any time. Sometimes, without warning, your entire collection of family photos, music

 Again, the abnormal sounds mean there is physical damage or a mechanical fault and the only option is by using a data recovery specialist.

-4. Computer alert of a S.M.A.R.T Failure at boot up time.
+4. Computer alert of

 These alerts generally mean something is wrong and the most important thing you can do right now is to back up your computer.
 The alerts are generated from statistical information gathered from the hard drive logs such as the number of errors occurred when reading data.
 If the number of errors exceeds the acceptable threshold, you will be notified and it's time to change your hard drive or computer system before the drive dies completely.

 Solid State Drives are becoming more and more popular due to the increase in system performance they provide however the price point remains significantly more expensive to its predecessor.
 Recovering data from a solid state drive is even more difficult despite the fact there are no moving parts.
 There is generally no warning that an SSD is about to fail.
 One day it works, the next it doesn't.
-A solid state drive is made up of capacitors and other electronic components and circuitry.
+A solid-state drive is made up of capacitors and other electronic components and circuitry.
 Electricity generates heat and this along with other factors, once again limits the lifespan of such technology.
-A solid state drive is expected to last around 10 years however they do degrade over this time.
+A solid-state drive is expected to last around 10 years however they do degrade over this time.
 Just like a rechargeable battery has so many recharges printed on the packaging, the solid state has a theoretical maximum number of reads and writes.
-This is why you should never attempt to perform a defrag on your ssd as it would eventually have a detrimental effect on its lifespan.
+This is why you should never attempt to perform a defrag on your SSD as it would eventually have a detrimental effect on its lifespan.

-Recently, the development of "ransom-ware" has meant that many of us have been affected by hard drives being totally encrypted by a "secret key" which renders data useless, unless of course you stump a significant amount of cash, usually in the form of bitcoin to retrieve the decryption key from the hacker and this doesn't always work.
+Recently, the development of "ransom-ware" has meant that many of us have been affected by hard drives being totally encrypted by a "secret key" which renders data useless, unless of course, you stump a significant amount of cash, usually in the form of bitcoin to retrieve the decryption key from the hacker and this doesn't always work.
 A virus removal service would not undo the damage caused by such sophisticated malware.

 As a general rule of thumb, you should aim to replace your computer every 3 to 5 years.
-If you intent to keep your computer for longer, it's advisable to at the very least to replace your hard disks every 3 years.
+If you intend to keep your computer for longer, it's advisable to at the very least to replace your hard disks every 3 years.
 Cloning the old disk to the new can be completed quite easily and reinstalling windows and all your software is not necessary.

 Offsite Data Backup

-Pricing starts at just £29.99 per month for a multi location automated backup.
+Pricing starts at just £29.99 per month for a multi-location automated backup.

 Click the link or for more information and full pricing on our cloud backup system.